Water Coolers, Grime & Your Health

 - Check the grill in the back for dust accumulation and clean if needed.

-- Place a new bottle of water back on the cooler and flush about of cup of bottled water through the spigot and discard.
+- Place a new bottle of water back on the cooler, flush about a cup of bottled water through the spigot, and discard.
 Continue to rinse any excessive bleach through the spigot until clean.